coq/coq/doc/sphinx/language/gallina-specification-language.rst

   tokens defined at any given time can vary because the :cmd:`Notation` command can define new tokens.
 A :cmd:`Require` command may load more notation definitions, while the end of a :cmd:`Section` may remove notations.
-Some notations are defined in the basic library (see :ref:`thecoqlibrary`) and are normallly loaded automatically at startup time.
+Some notations are defined in the basic library (see :ref:`thecoqlibrary`) and are normally loaded automatically at startup time.

   Here are the character sequences that Coq directly defines as tokens